racheljay/leetcode/README.md

 This one was super fun.
 Before this, I had no idea how binary numbers worked, so that was fun to learn.
 I also knew that I didn't want the hassle of converting binaries to ints and then back again, so I came up with the following solution:

 I start by figuring out which of the two strings is the longest, and then I loop over that string, starting at the end.
 In the loop I do some basic math to find out what each digit of the two binary numbers comes out to be.
 If the two digits and any remainder equal 3, we add 1 to the solution and have a remainder of 1.
 If they equal 2 we have add a 0 to the solution and have a remainder of 1.
 If they equal 1, we add 1 to the solution and we have no remainder.
 0 means we add 0 and we have no remainder.
 Unfortunately some logic is repeated for this part because I have separate statements depending on if we have run out of numbers in the shorter string or not.
 There's probably room for refactoring there.
 I then decrement the short string and long string indexes.
 After the loop completes I check and see if there is a remainder left over.
 If there is, I add that to the solution.

+## Diameter of Binary Tree

+##### _Given the root of a binary tree, return the length of the diameter of the tree._

+##### _The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
+This path may or may not pass through the root._

+##### _The length of a path between two nodes is represented by the number of edges between them._

+The key to this one for me was keeping track of the root node for which ever path is the longest.
+I first initialize a diameter variable outside of my recursive function.
+Inside the function, I have a base case to return 0 if the current node is null.
+I then save the left and right paths in variables which are recursive calls to the function for the left and right sides.
+I then update diameter by finding the max between the old diameter and the current left path plus the right path.
+Finally the function returns the max between the left and right path plus one, so that we can add adjusted heights to the recursions.

+Outside of the recursing function, I call the function and pass in the root of the tree.
+I then return the diameter, which has been updated by the recursive function.